Genetic Engineering

 Making Genetic Editing a Reality

-• Insertion of the editing machinery genes into target cells.
+• Insertion of the editing machinery genes into target cells

-Considering these requirements, gene editing therapy developers are looking towards viral vectors like adeno-associated virus (AAV) and lentivirus (LV) as potential delivery vehicles.
+Considering these requirements, gene therapy developers are looking towards viral vectors like adeno-associated virus (AAV) and lentivirus (LV) as potential delivery vehicles.
 With the ability to carry relatively large cassettes, viral vectors could be used to transport genetic material encoding the gene editing machinery to specific target tissues and cell types.
 Utilizing certain serotypes and pseudotyping could further help refine the viral vectors’ tropism and enhance target cell specificity.
 Viral vectors like AAV are also considered to be poorly immunogenic, enabling the protection of genetic cargo from destruction by the host immune system.

 Overcoming Challenges on the Path to Commercial Availability